 Plant-based and vegetarian diets have grown popularity over the last decade with Vegan Australia estimating 400 to 500 thousand Australians following a strict plant-based lifestyle.
 Plant-based eating patterns are associated with several beneficial health outcomes.
-In particular, emerging evidence continues to favour a plant-based diet in conferring multiple health benefits including reduction in heart disease, diabetes, obesity and some cancers including colon cancer.
+In particular, emerging evidence continues to favour a plant-based diet in conferring multiple health benefits.
 However, despite several health benefits of going meat-free, a purely plant-based diet is far more likely to leave people deficient in important nutrients like zinc, vitamin D, B12 and iron which are more readily available in fish, poultry, red meat and dairy foods.

 Vitamin B12 in particular is almost exclusively sourced from meat, which also contains more readily bioavailable iron in the form of haem iron.
 Levels of iron in the blood, as well as iron stores (in the form of ferritin) have been shown to be lower in vegetarians and vegans, than in people who consume meat.
 This is in part due to the absorption characteristics of iron derived from haem being significantly more efficient than the non-haem iron found in plant foods.
 Complementing iron intake from non-animal sources with vitamin C can help overcome its poor absorption characteristics.
 This is why it is important to take vitamin C in conjunction with dietary iron supplements.